 This isn’t for financial reasons alone, but because shorter programmes are often associated with less successful outcomes, in the longer term.

-Is There A Refund Policy For Rehab?
+What Is The Refund Policy On Rehab?

 You should ask the clinic you are about to attend about its own refund policy, as each is different.

-Detox is available, with comfort and safety, with the help of our medical team.
+Detox is possible, safely and comfortably, with the help of our medical team.

 The only thing left is - are you ready?